Jarnomer/Hive42/libft/README.md

 # libft

-Some of Standard 🇨 Library functions with a sprinkle of spice 🌶️.
+Some of the Standard 🇨 Library functions with added sprinkle of spice 🌶️.

 ## General

-`Libft` is focused on creating personal function library in 🇨.
+`Libft` is focused on creating personal function library in C.

-The library inludes a selection of standard `Libc` functions which are to be used in other 42 projects.
+The library inludes a selection of replicated `Libc` functions aimed to be used in following 42 projects.

-It is completed with `additional`, mainly string related functions. `Bonus` is centered around `linked list`.
+It is completed with `additional`, mainly string focused functions. `Bonus` is centered around `linked list`.

-Project `passes` all of the 42 `testers` successfully, including Franzinette `strict`.
+Project `passes` many of the 42 `testers` successfully, including Franzinette `strict`.

-Build as library 📚 thus each function is using each other when applicable.
+Build as a library and thus each function is relying on each other when applicable.

 For other information, please refer the main page.